Russian interference in the 2016 United States elections: Other tactics used during influence campaign

+Influence campaign themes

 Monitoring 7,000 pro-Trump social media accounts over a 2 1/2-year period, researchers J.M.
 Berger, Andrew Weisburd and Clint Watts found the accounts denigrated critics of Russian activities in Syria and propagated falsehoods about Clinton's health.
 Watts found Russian propaganda to be aimed at fomenting "dissent or conspiracies against the U.S. government and its institutions", and by autumn of 2016 amplifying attacks on Clinton and support for Trump, via social media, Internet trolls, botnets, and websites.